In Pursuit of Justice

 Jonathan Winocour and Mike Miller share a common heritage of fighting for personal injury victims that began in the last decade of the nineteenth century.

-In 1889, Jonathan’s great-grandfather, a twenty one year old East Texan, stepped away from his mule and his plow in Harleton, deep in Harrison County.
+In 1889, Jonathan’s great-grandfather, a twenty-one year old East Texan, stepped away from his mule and his plow in Harleton, deep in Harrison County.
 He “read law” and was admitted to the bar.
-He established a practice in the county seat of Marshall, then a thriving railroad town that had just eclipsed the riverport city of Jefferson in Marion County to the northeast in the competition to transport freight to and from the expanding west.
+Finally, he established a practice in the county seat of Marshall, a thriving railroad town that had just eclipsed the riverport city of Jefferson in Marion County to the northeast in the competition to transport freight to and from the expanding west.

 During his career, S.P.
 Jones argued before the U.S. Supreme Court on behalf of an injured railroad worker, persuading the Court workers injured on the railroad could recover damages under the Federal Employees Liability Act, even if the injury occurred while the workers were engaged in intrastate commerce, so long as the road served interstate commerce.
 Texas & Pacific Ry.
 Co. v.
 Rigsby, 241 U.S. 33 (1916).

 In 1949 his son, Jonathan’s maternal grandfather, William Franklin Jones, became one of the founding directors of the Plaintiff’s Attorneys Association of Texas, (later the Texas Association of Claimants Attorneys, today the Texas Trial Lawyers Association), which lobbies at the state level to protect the interests of those injured by the negligence of corporate and individual actors.

 Thus, at its founding, the Association was clear: